Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Remove the possibility of chunk banning from the Alfheim Portal (Botania CEU)
 - Fix bug involving Storage Drawers and Corporea (Botania CEU)
 - Fix a few vanilla lighting bugs, including incorrect stair and slab lighting (Alfheim)
+- Fix Natura Saplings not growing properly in some situations (Natura Legacy)

 ## Balance Adjustments:

 - Make Galacticraft machines handling gases compatible with Mekanism gas capabilities (Galacticraft Legacy)
 - Allow the Infinity Enchantment to be combined with the Mending Enchantment (Universal Tweaks)
 - Allow CoFH Multishot to apply to any bow (Universal Tweaks)
+- Increase the spawn rate of Natura Imps (Natura Legacy)
+- Natura Imps are now tempted and bred by Natura Nether Mushrooms instead of Soup (Natura Legacy)

 ## QoL Improvements: